olcf/olcf-user-docs/software/containers_on_summit.rst

 containers as it doesn't properly support MPI on Summit, and Podman does not support storing its container images on GPFS or NFS.

-Due to Podman's lack of support for storaga on GPFS and NFS, container images will be built on the login nodes using the node-local NVMe on the login node.
+Due to Podman's lack of support for storage on GPFS and NFS, container images will be built on the login nodes using the node-local NVMe on the login node.
 This NVMe is mounted in ``/tmp/containers``.
 Users should treat this storage as temporary.
 Any data (container image layers or otherwise) in this storage will be purged if the node is ever rebooted or